stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 # Creating a Pipeline Using Pipeline as Code

-Now that we have added our first application using Stakater Opinionated GitOps Structure, we can continue by adding pipeline to our application.
+Now that we have added our first application using Stakater Opinionated GitOps Structure, we can continue by adding a pipeline to our application.

 In modern software development practices, pipelines play a crucial role in automating and streamlining the process of building, testing, and deploying applications.
 This tutorial will guide you through creating a pipeline using pipeline-as-code concepts.
-We'll focus on GitHub as the provider and assume that you have an SAAP set up with pipeline-as-code capabilities.
+We'll focus on GitHub as the provider and assume that you have a SAAP set up with pipeline-as-code capabilities.

 ## Objectives